top of page

 • skates should be tied snugly to avoid the foot from sliding around.
 A snug fit ensures stability, balance, and avoids injury to the ankles.
 Also, avoid wrapping laces around the ankle - this restricts mobility.

-• Avoid Rental/Cheap skates
+• Avoid Cheap skates

 How to properly lace your skates: